SKIP TO PAGE CONTENT

 • Whenever the student has failed, because of acceptable reason, to complete all assignments.

 It is the responsibility of the student to initiate action to remove an “I” that he has received.
-If the “I” is not resolved by the end of the following semester, it automatically becomes “F”.
+If the “I” is not resolved by the end of the following semester, it automatically becomes an “F”.

 Grades submitted at the end of each term are considered final.

-Quality points are based on total hours attempted.
+Quality points are based on the total hours attempted.
 A GPA of less than 2.0 is unsatisfactory for purposes of graduation and transfer of credit to four-year institutions.

 Z-GRADE - The “Z” grade is assigned for Advanced Placement (AP) credit, for credit by examination as in the College Level Examination Program (CLEP), and for credit based on Armed Forces experiences.
 (The “Z” grade may also be awarded for specified and approved educational experiences and represents academic credit earned.)
 The “Z” grade is comparable to a grade of “C” or higher and does indicate passing.
 “Z” grades do not affect the student’s grade point average and are not used in computing academic honors.
 “Z” grades are awarded by the Registrar of the college and are not subject to change.